paridhiagarwall/Documents-Documentation/AI Voice Assistant - Dashboard.md

 # AI Voice and Chat Dashboard Document

-This comprehensive handbook contains all essential information for Admin users of the platform, including dashboard operations, QA responsibilities, project workflows, and company policies.
+This comprehensive handbook contains all essential information for Admin users of the platform, including dashboard operations, responsibilities, project workflows.
 This document is designed for independent learning without requiring external explanation.

 ***